This post may include affiliate links. Please see my disclosure.

 One taste of the batter and I knew it was going to be delicious.
 The batter tasted a lot like a creamy piece of fudge.
-This cake has 2 cups of pecans which is a lot but it allows every bite of this fudgy cake to have pecans which I really love.
+This cake has 2 cups of pecans which are a lot, but it allows every bite of this fudgy cake to have pecans which I love.
 This cake is from the Bundt Classics cookbook by Nordic Ware.

 The glaze is a simple chocolate glaze made with cocoa powder, powdered sugar, and milk.
-The problem was that since I have several teenage boys in the house I did not have any milk.
-I should have used a little evaporated milk instead but I used heavy cream.
-The glaze tasted really wonderful but it was more like a mousse.
+The problem was that since I have several teenage boys in the house, I did not have any milk.
+I should have used a little-evaporated milk instead, but I used heavy cream.
+The glaze tasted wonderful, but it was more like a mousse.
 When you put heavy cream in a recipe and turn on the electric mixer, it will turn into whipped cream.
 Make sure you use milk if you want a glaze and not a delicious mousse.
-I started not to show you the mousse on the cake but I did add a picture at the bottom of this post.
+I started not to show you the mousse on the cake, but I did add a picture at the bottom of this post.

 Heat the oven 325 degrees.

 3/4 cup cocoa